juliend2/totoro/README.markdown

    You'll also need to name your file using this format:
    "`<YYYY-MM-DD>-<post-slug>.<format>`"
 4. make the cache directory writable: `chmod a+w cache/`
-5. (facultative) if you wish to host your bato blog in a subdirectory, you'll need to uncomment and customize the `RewriteBase /yoursubdirectory/` line in .htaccess, to match your subdirectory
+5. (facultative) if you wish to have Disqus comments, first create an account on disqus.com.
+Paste the 'disqus_shortname' in your config.php.

 Todo
 ----